 A geographic cumulative RSA was established for each resource analyzed for cumulative effects, as identified in the resource-specific discussions below.
 This approach was used because different resources can experience cumulative effects in very different geographic boundaries.
-For example, cumulative air quality effects would occur within the air basin, while cumulative effects to historic properties could be experienced in downtown Stockton.
+For example, cumulative air quality effects would occur within the air basin, while cumulative effects to historic properties could be experienced in the much smaller area of downtown Stockton.
 The overall cumulative effects geographic analysis area is the sum of, or largest of, the individual resource cumulative RSAs.
 The cumulative geographic RSA is shown in Figure 3.16-1.